The survey - Have your say for stroke

 This process is known as a Priority Setting Partnership.

-Why are we starting a Priority Setting Partnership for stroke?
+Why have we started a Priority Setting Partnership for Stroke?

 So that we can make sure that future research can answer questions that are important to people affected by stroke, and the professionals who work with them.